Back to Homepage for short courses

 During your course, you will have full access to the benefits of the York approach, with experienced and knowledgeable lecturing staff on hand throughout the week, as well as the opportunity to gain insights from your industry peers.

-During the 2021/22 academic year courses will be taught in a blended format.
+During the 2023/24 academic year courses will be taught in a blended format.
 There will be three days of face-to-face teaching in York, taking place on Tuesday to Thursday of the teaching week.
 In addition students will be provided with self-study materials totaling some 10 - 15 hours of study time.
 These will be split between work to be completed before the in-York sessions and materials to be studied afterwards.
-The mode of teaching delivery is subject to change according to government guidance relating to Covid-19.

 During the teaching week there will be a combination of lecture materials and case studies to explore.
 The case studies give you the chance to work through an example to reinforce your learning from the lectures.